PhmNm/place_memory/README.md

   - Name: Google or any name you want
   - Client id & Secret key: your Google app OAuth 2.0 Client information or contact for my key
   - Sites: above localhost site created in Site model

+### In case you don't want to use "Login with Google" feature

+- Go into file: `myApp\templates\myApp\main.html`
+- Change href value of "Login with Google" button into "accounts/login"
+- Use the created superuser account to login the app

 ### Navigate to "localhost:8000/" to use app